Spend Five Days in the Mt. Diablo Region (Concord, Pleasant Hill, Walnut Creek, Tri-Valley)

 We’re all for adventure here.
 Located at the center of everything, with easy access from the north or south via train, car or plane, escape the city life and visit Pleasant Hill which is surrounded by some of the Bay area’s best attractions.

-Offering a variety of lodgings, you can choose to stay at one of our upper scale accommodations such as Courtyard by Marriot, Homewood Suites by Hilton, Hyatt House or Residence Inn by Marriott, and, for the midscale hotels, to suit every budget, try Pleasant Hill Inn, Extended Stay America or Sun Valley Inn.
+Offering a variety of lodgings, you can choose to stay at one of our upper scale accommodations such as Sonesta Select Pleasant Hill, Homewood Suites by Hilton, Hyatt House or Residence Inn by Marriott, and, for the midscale hotels, to suit every budget, try Pleasant Hill Inn, Extended Stay America or Sun Valley Inn.

-Take delight in an alfresco breakfast with favorite local cafés and followed by a a short drive to neighbouring first-class vineyards or stop by our very own local Dream Vintage, the international cult wine specialist.
+Take delight in an alfresco breakfast with favorite local cafés and followed by a short drive to neighboring first-class vineyards or stop by our very own local Dream Vintage, the international cult wine specialist.

 Try locally owned favorites Wise Girl and Wences that offer traditional American exquisite dining with live weekend music or the wide variation of Asian, European and Mediterranean cuisine that offer both outdoor and indoor dining.

-End the day, slow down, sit back, clear your thoughts and unwind with Spavia, enjoying a deep tissue message or full body luxury treatment.
+End the day, slow down, sit back, clear your thoughts and unwind with Spavia, enjoying a deep tissue massage or full body luxury treatment.

 You deserve a break.
 Discover again what it means to be at ease.
 Stay Pleasant Hill.